rhythm92/Easy_Tensorflow_retrain/README.md

 <br><br>
 Download the models repository from: https://github.com/tensorflow/models
 <br><br>
-Place all files inside the models/slim folder.
+Place all files (convert_dataset.py, convert_dataset.sh and train_inception_resnet_v2.sh) inside the models/slim folder.
 <br><br>
 Change convert_dataset.sh to the number of validation images and directory where each class is a folder (ie. daisy, dandelion, roses, sunflowers, tulips)
 <br><br>